doranbae/shinko/README.md

 #### Comparision/evaluation module
 `playShinko_rl_test.py`
 It is time to do the testing.
-We want to see if the trained agent is doing well than the vanilla model.
+Since Shinko has not labeled dataset, it is not likely that I can get an accuracy.
+Instead, I evaluated how well it can play the game Shinko compared to the vanilla model.
+Vanilla model is programmed to play according to find the action with the highest reward in the currenst stage.
 <br />
 <br />
-First thing is to load the model.
+The first thing to do is to load the model.
 ```python
 # load trained model by loading json and creating model
 json_file = open('model.json', 'r')